osteensco/discordStatus.nvim/README.md

 -- Defaults
 require('discordStatus').setup({
-    discordEnvVariable = "DISCORDTOKEN", --The environment variable name of your discord token. discordAuthToken = nil, --Alternatively provide the auth token directly. openStatus = { --Status(es) to set when neovim is opened.
+    --Default behavior is status only changes when first neovim instance is started on your machine or last neovim instance is closed. persistAcrossInstances = true, --Set to false if you want your status updated every time a neovim instance is opened/closed. discordEnvVariable = "DISCORDTOKEN", --The environment variable name of your discord token. discordAuthToken = nil, --Alternatively provide the auth token directly. openStatus = { --Status(es) to set when neovim is opened.